It probably won’t come as a surprise to anyone reading this blog to learn that chefs work long hours!

 This preparation can take many forms and the more complex the dish the more time required to prepare all the elements.
 Another large factor to time spent preparing, is how many customers (or ‘covers’ as it’s known) are expected that evening.
 More covers equals more food needing to be prepared and there for a longer time being taken.

 Preparation is the key to a smooth lunch or dinner service.
-What keeps chefs in workOpens in a new tab. and prepping is the knowledge that the more they can get done in the day the easier their life will be during the rush of service.
+What keeps chefs in work and prepping is the knowledge that the more they can get done in the day the easier their life will be during the rush of service.
 There’s no one telling chefs they can’t take breaks or have to be in work early, but they themselves know they will be in for a tough service later on if they don’t put the work in now.

 Are Chefs On Salary Pay?